Zhongping-Zhang/MGT_Localization/README.md

 python -m spacy download en_core_web_sm
 ```

-# Interactive Apps for MGTL
+## Interactive Apps for MGTL
 In this section, we provide interactive apps for the MGTL task.
 We have integrated OpenAI-Detector [[2]](#openai_d),
 ChatGPT-Detector [[3]](#chatgpt_d), and Fast-DetectGPT [[4]](#fast_detectgpt) into our interactive platform as examples.
 Feel free to plug in your preferred/developed method!

-## MGTL by Roberta Detectors
+### Support Roberta Detectors on MGTL
-Integrate OpenAI-Detector to MGTL
+Apply OpenAI-Detector to MGTL
 ```python
 python gradio_MGTL_roberta.py
 ```
 ![img](github_figures/screenshot_black_roberta_mgtl.png)

-Integrate ChatGPT-Detector to MGTL
+Apply ChatGPT-Detector to MGTL
 ```python
 python gradio_MGTL_roberta.py --model_name=Hello-SimpleAI/chatgpt-detector-roberta
 ```

-## MGTL by Fast-DetectGPT
+### Support Fast-DetectGPT on MGTL
-Integrate Fast-DetectGPT to MGTL.
+Apply Fast-DetectGPT to MGTL.
 We borrow the implementation code from [their official repo](https://github.com/baoguangsheng/fast-detect-gpt).
 ```python
 python gradio_MGTL_fastdetectgpt.py
 ```